shayki5/azure-devops-create-pr-task/README.md

 - **Git repository type**: Azure DevOps (Repos) or GitHub.
 When you choose GitHub you need to choose from the list the GitHub service connection (that use PAT authorization.)

+- **GitHub Connection (authorized with PAT)**: When you choose GitHub in `Git repository type` you need to specify here the GitHub service connection.

 - **Source branch name:** The source branch that will be merged.
 The default value is the build source branch - `$(Build.SourceBranchName)`.

 - **Target branch name:** The target branch name that the source branch will be merge to him.
 For example: `master`.
 Supports also multi target branch with `*`, for example: `test/*`.